(updated Dec. 1, 2020)

-Please take advantage of our graphical map to see which areas of the city are currently having their hydrants flushed.
+A graphical map is updated only during annual spring hydrant flushing to show which areas of the city are having their hydrants flushed.

 When is flushing performed?